Madelia (horse): Racing record

-Stud record
+Breeding record

 Retired undefeated to serve as a broodmare for her owner, between 1980 and 1991 Madelia produced ten foals.
 While at stud, she was bred to leading sires including Northern Dancer, Affirmed, Exclusive Native, Spectacular Bid, El Gran Senor, Nureyev, Blushing Groom, Chief's Crown, and Alysheba.
 While none of her offspring were able to replicate their mare by winning any classics, Madelia did produce some useful racehorses.
 Her first foal, Magdalena (Northern Dancer), finished third in the 1983 Coronation Stakes at Royal Ascot and her second foal, Claude Monet (Nureyev) won the 1984 Dante Stakes.
 Marignan (Blushing Groom) came closest to emulating his classic winning dam when finishing second in the 1992 Prix du Jockey Club while Moonlight Dance (Alysheba) became the broodmare's sole Group One winner when taking the Prix Saint-Alary in 1994 - a race won by Madelia seventeen years earlier.
 Madelia also found success as a grand-dam with the aforementioned Moonlight Dance producing Millionaia, runner up in the 2004 Prix de Diane, and Fencing Master, second in the 2009 Dewhurst Stakes.
 Madelia's unraced filly Moon Indigo (El Gran Senor), after being covered by Sunday Silence, gave birth to Admire Sunday who finished second in the 1998 Hanshin Himba Stakes.
 After her retirement to stud, she produced the classic winning Tall Poppy, classic placed Fusaichi Ho O and champion Japanese three-year-old filly Aventura.

 Madelia died at the age of thirty from old age.